shenwang2001/shenwang2001.github.io/_pages/about.md

 # 🔥 News
+* *2026.08*: &nbsp;🎉🎉 One paper has been accepted at ACM MobiCom 2026, one paper has been accepted at ACM UbiComp 2026.
 - *2026.06*: &nbsp;🎉🎉 One paper has been accepted at IEEE TMC.
 - *2026.05*: &nbsp;🎉🎉 One paper has been accepted at KDD 2026 as **Oral** presentation.
 - *2026.03*: &nbsp;🎉🎉 One paper has been accepted at IEEE SECON 2026.